kus/cs2-modded-server/README.md

 If you only want to turn it on ad hoc then in chat use the command `!settings` > `Enable` > `Surf` and it will load them and change the map to de_dust to avoid the server crashing, then change the map back to what you want with `!maps`.

-### Enable K4 Arenas

-K4 Arenas requires a MySQL database (5.2 or higher) to function.
+### Setup MySQL database

 Setting up a MySQL Database is outside the scope of this repo.

+It is recommended to use 5.2 or higher.

-You can set one up yourself or use a hosted one (there are also some free options such as [filess.io](https://filess.io/#DBMS) [aiven.io](https://aiven.io/pricing?product=mysql) [freemysqlhosting.net](https://www.freemysqlhosting.net/) [db4free.net](https://www.db4free.net/) but reliability isn't guaranteed).
+You can set one up yourself or use a hosted one (there are also some free options such as [filess.io](https://filess.io/#DBMS) [aiven.io](https://aiven.io/pricing?product=mysql) but reliability isn't guaranteed).

-Once you have the connection details; the config file is located at `/game/csgo/addons/counterstrikesharp/configs/plugins/K4-Arenas/K4-Arenas.json` which you would put in `/custom_files/addons/counterstrikesharp/configs/plugins/K4-Arenas/K4-Arenas.json` so it is not overwritten/deleted and open the file `K4-Arenas.json` and add your database connection details to `"database-settings"`.
+Once you have the connection details; the config files are generally located in `/game/csgo/addons/counterstrikesharp/configs/plugins/` which you would need to update via [custom files](#custom-files).

+For this example; I'll use K4-Arenas.
+The config is located at `/game/csgo/addons/counterstrikesharp/configs/plugins/K4-Arenas/K4-Arenas.json` which you would put in `/custom_files/addons/counterstrikesharp/configs/plugins/K4-Arenas/K4-Arenas.json` so it is not overwritten/deleted and open the file `K4-Arenas.json` and add your database connection details to `"database-settings"`.

 > [!TIP]
 > If `K4-Arenas.json` does not exist, copy `K4-Arenas.json.example` and remove `.example` from the name and use that.